Editorial Standards

 The 60‑Month Change Limit

 After a classification change takes effect, you generally cannot change it again for 60 months.
 Treat that date like a five‑year commitment.
-There are exceptions tied to ownership changes, but do not assume they apply.
+There are two exceptions, one for greater-than-50 percent ownership turnover since the prior election (which requires a private letter ruling) and one for newly formed entities whose first election took effect on the date of formation, but do not assume either applies without confirming the facts.
 Model your next five years before you file.

 Quick gut check, if you think you might want to flip back in a year, stop and model the cash impact first.
 The 60‑month clock will likely block you.